saraband/delivery-app/README.md

 ```
 yarn install                    # Install dependencies
-yarn setup                      # Run several scripts in order to setup the app
+yarn setup                      # Run sequelize migrations and seed to populate the DB
-                                # Those scripts are described below

 # What `yarn setup` does:

 sequelize db:migrate            # Migrate DB schemas
+sequelize db:seed:undo:all      # Revert previous seeds
-sequelize db:seed:all           # Populate the DB with fake data
+sequelize db:seed:all           # Seeds database

-yarn generate-images            # Generates static images of different resolutions (Can take some time)
-yarn update-thumbnails          # Generate base 64 thumbnails from the images previously generated
-                                # and updates the DB
 ```

 You may now launch the project: